SreevidyaChGitHub/SreevidyaChGitHub/README.md

     <img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge"/>
   </a>

-I am a Software Developer having experience in the development of Web-based and Windows-based applications using .NET Technologies with SQL Server as a database in the backend.
+I am a Software Engineer having experience in the development of Web-based and Windows-based applications using .NET Technologies with SQL Server as a database in the backend.

-<h2>👨‍💻 Project Experience:</h2>
+<h2>👨‍💻 Professional Experience:</h2>

-- <b>Talousvirta</b>
+- <b>Talousvirta & Resonia applications</b>
+Talousvirta is an invoice service which is an electric service that helps the registered customers in customer creation, product creation, raise invoices and having payment control.
+It provides the funding service as well if the customer needs one.
+Resonia is a debt collection service which is an electric service, where you can follow your receivables situation and create new debt collection assignments easily from the application itself.
+User interfaces of both the applications are developed using React which makes calls to the web API services which in turn communicate with the backend for the processing.

 - <b>Resonia</b>
 - <b>Talousvirta</b>
 - <b>Resonia</b>